The following Environment practice note provides comprehensive and up to date legal information covering:

 An innocent buyer can inherit significant environmental liabilities in relation to land and buildings.
 ‘Caveat emptor’, meaning ‘let the buyer beware’, is a common law principle meaning the seller is under no duty to disclose material facts to a prospective buyer.
-Please see Practice Notes: Seller’s duty of disclosure and buyer’s remedies and Liability for inaccurate replies to enquiries.
+See Practice Notes: Enquiries before contract and Misrepresentation, misstatement and non-disclosure in property matters.

 The buyer must therefore make its own searches, enquiries and inspections before entering into a contract, to find out the information it requires about the property.
-See Practice Notes: Standard pre-contract searches and Types of environmental searches and investigations.
+See Practice Notes: Pre-contract searches and Types of environmental searches and investigations.

 Clean up of contaminated land can include very high costs for land remediation, running into several million pounds for liabilities associated with groundwater contamination.
 It can also result in property blight and frustrate the property transaction.

-Although grant funding for local authority EPA 1990, Pt IIA investigations ceased in 2015, councils can ask 'Appropriate Persons' to pay for remediation works, investigations and monitoring.
+Although grant funding for local authority EPA 1990, Pt IIA investigations ceased in 2015, councils can ask 'appropriate persons' to pay for remediation works, investigations and monitoring.
 See Practice Notes: Contaminated land—who may be liable? and Contaminated land—withdrawal of funding for the contaminated land regime.
-This
+This can include innocent owners of

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.